Townsend Plan

-The Townsend Plan, officially the Old-Age Revolving Pensions (OARP) plan, was a September 1933 proposal by California physician Francis Townsend for an old-age pension in response to the Great Depression, leading to a social and political movement.
-At its peak, the OARP advocacy group claimed more than 750,000 members.
-The movement demonstrated nationwide demand for old-age pensions, leading Congress and President Franklin D. Roosevelt to adopt a national Social Security policy, though Townsend's original plan called for greater benefits to a greater number of people than Social Security provided for.
+The Townsend Plan, initially Old-Age Revolving Pensions (OARP), began as a September 1933 proposal by California physician Francis Townsend for an old-age pension in response to the Great Depression, and led a social and political movement.
+At its peak in 1936, the Townsend Plan, as the organization was called, claimed about two million members in its "Townsend Clubs".
+The Townsend Plan demonstrated the nationwide demand for old-age pensions, helping to prompt Congress and President Franklin D. Roosevelt to adopt a national Social Security policy, though Townsend's original plan called for greater benefits to a greater number of people than Social Security provided for.
+The Townsend Plan continued to press for improvements in U.S. old-age policy and helped to spur amendments to the Social Security Act in 1939.

 Origins

-The Townsend movement began in September 1933 when Dr. Francis Townsend, a California physician, first published his plan for an Old-Age Revolving Pension (OARP) in a letter to the editor of his local newspaper, the Long Beach Press-Telegram.
+The Townsend Plan had its origins in September 1933 when Dr. Francis Townsend, a California physician, first published his proposal for what he called "old-age revolving pensions" in a letter to the editor of his local newspaper, the Long Beach Press-Telegram.
 According to Townsend's 1943 memoir, his plan originated when he saw two old women, dressed in tattered clothes, picking through his garbage cans looking for food.

 Townsend's letter called for all Americans over the age of sixty to receive $200 at the start of each month, if they refrained from work and spent the $200 by month's end.
 According to Townsend, the pension was intended to decrease labor supply and competition by removing the aged from the workforce and would increase spending to stimulate economic recovery from the Depression.

 Besides the age and spending requirements, the plan had few restrictions.
 Recipients did not have to be poor or build up a long work record.
 There were no gender or racial restrictions, though the recipients had to be "free from habitual criminality."